The best student laptops: top models to help you power through coursework

 Reasons to avoid

-What you need to know: One of the smallest and lightest laptops we've ever tested, the ASUS Zenbook S 13 OLED is a dream for any students who like to travel light.
+What you need to know: One of the smallest and lightest laptops we've ever tested, the ASUS Zenbook S 13 OLED is a dream for any student who likes to travel light.
 It also packs in plenty of power and performance.

-Design and build: The Zenbook S 13 OLED’ is a marvel of compact engineering, featuring a sustainable chassis made from post-industrial recycled aluminum and magnesium alloys, with keycaps from recycled plastics.
+Design and build: The Zenbook S 13 OLED is a marvel of compact engineering, featuring a sustainable chassis made from post-industrial recycled aluminium and magnesium alloys, with keycaps from recycled plastics.
 At only 1.09 cm thick, it’s designed for those who want a high-quality laptop in a tiny, portable package.
 Despite its light weight, the laptop feels solid and durable.

 Display: ASUS likes to make claims about producing the best OLED screens on the laptop market, but honestly, use the Zenbook S 13 OLED for a spell and you'll be hard-pressed to disagree.
 It's incredibly bright and beautifully sharp, with 100% DCI-P3 colour coverage and a Pantone Validated certification.